Tsu-HaoLiu/Calm-Cafe/README.md

 - Click the pause button to pause all sounds
 - Click the mute button to reset/mute all sounds

-## Development
+## Installation / Development

-The src folder contains the React code for the extension UI.

-Tailwind CSS classes are used for styling.

-To develop:
+The extension is not yet published to the Chrome Web Store or Firefox Add-ons.
+To install it locally:

+- Clone this repository
-- Run npm install to install dependencies
+- Run `npm install` to install dependencies
-- Run npm run build to build the extension
+- Run `npm run build` to build the extension
-- Load the extension in your browser and it will auto-reload on changes
+- Go to Chrome/Firefox Extensions page and enable Developer mode
+- Click on "Load unpacked" and select the extension folder
+- The extension should now be installed

 ## Adding more sounds